 Several more Samaritans centres were set up in the following years – the second being Samaritans in Edinburgh, which took its first call on 1st June 1959.

-Today, we have over 20,000 volunteers and 201 branches across the UK and Republic of Ireland.
-And every six seconds, a Samaritan responds to a call for help.
+Today, we have around 22,000 volunteers and more than 200 branches and locations across the UK and Ireland.
+Every 10 seconds, Samaritans responds to a call for help.
 Our 24-hour listening service has come to be what Chad first envisioned – and more.

-In 2017, we reached more than half a million people through our work in local communities.
+In 2021, Samaritans volunteers held over 1,500 outreach events and raised awareness at events with over half a million attendees.
 And we’re working in schools, prisons, hospitals and communities, and have a long-running partnership with Network Rail to reduce suicides on the railways.

 The challenge now is to look to the future.
 As the way people choose to communicate changes over time, we need to continue to evolve, combining technology with compassion, to reach people who still so desperately need our help.